 One of the most questioned topics at Credit Monkey seminars is forgiven debt.

-I preface every discussion about negotiated settlements of debt with a warning about being prepared to pay taxes on forgiven debt.
+I preface every discussion about negotiated settlements of debt with a warning.
+Be prepared to pay tax on negotiated forgiven debt.
 According to the Internal Revenue Service, forgiven debt is realized income.
-That means that every penny you save when negotiating with a creditor is like a penny earned from an employer and you may need to pay income tax on those “earnings”.
-The IRS requires that when any debt of $600.00 or more is forgiven, the firm forgiving the debt must provide you and the IRS with a Form 1099 so you can pay taxes on the realized income.
+That means every penny you saved by negotiating with a creditor is like a penny earned from an employer.
+Believe it or not, you may need to pay income tax on those “earnings”.

 There are a few other narrow exceptions to the Forgiveness of Debt Rule.
 Discuss your circumstances with a Certified Public Accountant (CPA) and not a tax preparer.
 A tax preparer fills-in the forms.
 A CPA knows the rules and will keep you out of trouble with the IRS.

 The Credit Monkey loves comments.
 If you found this post helpful, please leave a comment, share it on social media or send the Monkey an email at firstname.lastname@example.org.